 Located on the southern side of Middle Head, there are a number of historical buildings here.
 You can also go snorkelling and swimming here.

 Backed by Rosherville Reserve, there is Chinaman’s Beach.
 About a kilometre’s walk north from Balmoral Beach.
-Nice, quiet and scenic beach.
+A nice, quiet and scenic beach.

 Great for the kids, there is a children’s playground, large green park, change rooms and toilets.
 Pay parking is available.